-Zacharias, holding in his arms the little baby, his own son, knowing that this is the prophet of God, the first prophet in over 400 years, this is the last Old Testament prophet, the forerunner of the Messiah, this is the one who will announce the Messiah, point to the Messiah, prepare the people for the Messiah, he knows also that the Messiah is not far behind.
-In fact, he has already met the mother of the Messiah, the virgin Mary, the young thirteen or fourteen-year-old girl who was given a child planted in her womb by the Holy Spirit without a man, that is a virgin conception, that young Mary has just spent three months in the home of Zacharias and Elizabeth.
+Zacharias, holding in his arms the little baby, his own son, knowing that this is the prophet of God, the first prophet in over 400 years, this is the last Old Testament prophet, this is the forerunner of the Messiah, this is the one who will announce the Messiah, point to the Messiah, prepare the people for the Messiah, he knows also that the Messiah is not far behind.
+In fact, he has already met the mother of the Messiah, the virgin, Mary, the young 13- or 14-year-old girl who was given a child, planted in her womb by the Holy Spirit without a man — that is a virgin conception — that young Mary has just spent three months in the home of Zacharias and Elizabeth.
 So he knows full well that she is pregnant, the Messiah is already being formed in her womb.
-The forerunner is born, the Messiah is only a few months behind.
-He also knows that it will be a few years after that John will begin to announce the Messiah and the Messiah will begin His great and glorious work.
+The forerunner is born.
+The Messiah is only a few months behind.
+He also knows that it will be a few years after that for those two to develop, perhaps twenty years, and the prophet John will begin to announce the Messiah and the Messiah will begin His great and glorious work.

 Now we know about that.
 Verse 68, his song realizes that redemption has come.
 Salvation has come and that God has raised up a horn of salvation, that horn simply means power, strength, and refers to the Messiah.
 He is looking at the fact that the Messiah is coming, the Messiah will be the great power of salvation who will bring redemption.
 He further identifies the Messiah, verse 69, as coming in the house of David and fulfilling the great Davidic promise that Israel would be delivered from their enemies and the hand of all who hated them.
 That is they would have their own kingdom.
 They would have their own ruler who would reign over Israel and the whole world.
 So he sees the arrival of Messiah as the fulfillment of the Davidic Covenant.